scipy-conference/scipy_proceedings/papers/james_gaboardi/likeness.rst

 whereby household locations are only placed within blocks known to have been populated at a particular period in time and are placed with a greater frequency proportional to reported household density :cite:`lovelace_truncate_2013`.
-We employ population and housing counts within 2010 Decennial Census blocks to build a modified Variable Size Bin Packing Problem :cite:`friesen_variable_1986, correia_solving_2008` for each populated block group, which allows for an optimal placement of household points and is accomplished by the ``actlike.block_denisty_allocation()`` function that creates and solves an
+We employ population and housing counts within 2010 Decennial Census blocks to formulate a modified Variable Size Bin Packing Problem :cite:`friesen_variable_1986, correia_solving_2008` for each populated block group, which allows for an optimal placement of household points and is accomplished by the ``actlike.block_denisty_allocation()`` function that creates and solves an